SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

     This dialog is thrown by your SharePoint Framework Extension.
 Note that because you provided the `testMessage` property as part of the debug query parameters, it's included in the alert message.
 You can configure your extension instances based on the client component properties, which are passed for the instance in runtime mode.

 > [!NOTE]
-> If you have issues with debugging, double-check the URL query parameters used for the query.
-Some browsers encode the parameters and in some scenarios this affects the behavior.
+> If you have issues with debugging, double-check the pageUrl setting in the **server.json** file.

 ## Next steps